 Treatment Options for Autism at Ascent Children’s Health Services

-Before treatment can begin, your child will first undergo a series of developmental and mental health assessments.
+Before treatment at an autism treatment center can begin, your child will first undergo a series of developmental and mental health assessments.
 These assessments will be conducted by our multidisciplinary team of licensed, experienced, and qualified staff, which includes developmental pediatricians, pediatric psychologists, psychological examiners, licensed counselors, social workers, audiologists, dieticians, early childhood developmental specialists, developmental technicians, and licensed therapists – including occupational therapists, speech therapists, and physical therapists.
 The results of these assessments will help us determine the severity of your child’s autism and will help us to develop a treatment plan that will best suit the individualized needs of your child.
-The treatment plan we will create for your child will be completely based on the types of therapy your child needs to excel and manage their autism.
+The treatment plan we will create for your child at Ascent’s treatment center will be completely based on the types of therapy your child needs to excel and manage their autism.

-Our developmental program has a number of different therapies available that can help children who are struggling with autism.
+Our developmental treatment at Ascent’s treatment center has a number of different therapies available that can help children who are struggling with autism.
 Some of the methods we use to treat autism may include:

 Speech-language therapy: This type of therapy is designed to help those children who have language and speech problems.
 Speech therapists can help children with autism improve their communication and enhance their quality of life.
 In some instances, alternatives to speech need to be introduced, such as signing or typing.
 Additionally, the speech therapist will work with family members and the child’s school.